-I recently installed Home Assistant on a spare Raspberry Pi to play a bit with it and see what this system could offer.
-Once I got it running and configured it to control a couple of lights I started wondering if and how Home Assistant could be integrated with PiHome.
-After doing some researches I decided to give it a try, and by the end of the day everything was up and running!
+I recently installed Home Assistant on a spare Raspberry Pi to explore its capabilities and see what it could offer.
+After getting it up and running and configuring it to control a couple of lights, I began to wonder if, and how, Home Assistant could be integrated with PiHome.
+After some research, I decided to give it a try, and by the end of the day, everything was up and running smoothly!

-The idea of this implementation is to leave PiHome handle all the heat system’s logic while being able to monitor the status of the system and trigger the boost function from Home Assistant.
+The goal of this integration is to let PiHome manage the heating system’s logic while enabling Home Assistant to monitor the system’s status and trigger the boost function when needed.

-The starting point for the integration is to have both Home Assistant and PiHome up and running.
-The examples illustrated below have PiHome running on a Raspberry Pi with IP address of 192.168.1.2 and setup with two zones called respectively “Living Room” and “Bedroom”.
-The Home Assistant configuration will need to be adjusted based on the actual name of your zones and with the correct IP address of your PiHome Raspberry Pi.
+To begin the integration, both Home Assistant and PiHome need to be operational.
+For the examples provided below, PiHome is running on a Raspberry Pi with the IP address 192.168.1.2, and it’s set up with two zones: “Living Room” and “Bedroom.”
+When configuring Home Assistant, make sure to update the settings with the correct names of your zones and the IP address of your PiHome Raspberry Pi.

 Update PiHome

-To get started first of all update your PiHome software to latest version from Github.
-Login into your PiHome Raspberry Pi and issue following commands:
+To get started, the first step is to update your PiHome software to the latest version from GitHub.
+To do this, log in to your PiHome Raspberry Pi and run the following commands:

 Go to /var/www/api/ and check that you have the following files: